hargoniX/master/thesis/thesis.typ

 to generate the actually necessary copies `(Nat, String)` and `(String, Nat)`.
 For this reason, Chako implements the vector-valued approach.

-The final step of Chako's pipeline is the hand-off to Nunchaku.
-This step requires only minor syntactic adjustments, such as translating (dependent) function types to either regular function types or universal quantification etc. Finally, Chako invokes Nunchaku on the generated problem and uses its pipeline infrastructure to recover a counterexample if one is found.
+The final step of Chako's pipeline is the handoff to Nunchaku.
+This step requires only minor syntactic adjustments, such as translating (dependent) function types to either regular function types or universal quantification, etc. Finally, Chako invokes Nunchaku on the generated problem and uses its pipeline infrastructure to recover a counterexample if one is found.

 #pagebreak(weak: true)